Home News Celebrity

 “Matthew.
 It is with a heavy heart I say goodbye…”

-It’s been three months since Matthew Perry, the actor best known for his role Chandler Bing in the hit sitcom Friends, tragically passed away on October 28, 2023.
+It’s been a whole year since Matthew Perry, the actor best known for his role as Chandler Bing in the hit sitcom Friends, tragically passed away on October 28, 2023.

-And the entire cast has spoken at length about how much Mathhew will be missed.
+Over the past year, the entire Friends cast has spoken at length about how much they miss Matthew.

 “He was happy.
 He was healthy.
 He had quit smoking.
 He was getting in shape.
-He was happy — that’s all I know,” Jennifer told Variety on December 11.
+He was happy — that’s all I know,” Jennifer told Variety.

 “I was literally texting with him that morning, funny Matty.
 He was not in pain.
 He wasn’t struggling.
 He was happy.”